Bill Plummer: Personal life

 Plummer, who resided in Northern California, earned his Bachelor of Arts degree from Chico State University while managing the Chico Heat in the late 1990s, decades after leaving Shasta College after one year and signing with the Cardinals in 1965.

 Plummer's former player Edgar Martinez was inducted into the National Baseball Hall of Fame in 2019, and specifically mentioned Plummer in his acceptance speech as having been an important coach during his minor league career.

 In October 2021, a documentary entitled Plum: A Baseball Life, about Plummer's 53-year baseball career, was released.

+Plummer died on March 12, 2024, at his home in Redding, California, after a heart attack.
+He was 76.